Traditional Plant-Based Cooking

 How to prepare

-Preparing this vegan coq au vin is quite easy.
-While the cauliflower steaks are roasting in the oven the sauce can be prepared so that dinner is ready once the cauliflower is cooked.
-To save time, prepare the cauliflower a day in advance and store within the refrigerator until ready to roast.
-Also, the onions, mushrooms, and garlic can be prepped a few hours before needing.
+Preparing this vegan coq au vin recipe is nice and easy.
+While the cauliflower steaks are roasting in the oven the sauce can be prepared so that the meal is ready once the cauliflower is cooked.
+To save time, you can prepare the cauliflower a day in advance and store within the refrigerator until ready to roast.
+Additionally, the onions, mushrooms, and garlic can be prepped a few hours in advance.

 Vegan coq au vin ingredients on a chopping board.

-First, gather all your ingredients and prepare the fresh ingredients - mushrooms, cauliflower steaks, shallots or pearl onions, garlic, and thyme leaves.
+Step 1: First, gather all your ingredients and prepare the fresh ingredients: mushrooms, cauliflower steaks, shallots or pearl onions, garlic, and thyme leaves.

 Prepare the sauce ingredients:

-Add the vegetable broth, tomato passata or an alternative [see the recipe notes below for some suggestions - we had run out of passata so blended up a can of plum tomatoes], red wine vinegar, soy sauce, and apple juice to a jug, stir well and set aside until required.
+Step 2: Add the vegetable stock, tomato passata or an alternative [see the recipe notes for some suggestions: we had run out of passata so blended up a can of plum tomatoes], red wine vinegar, soy sauce, and apple juice to a jug, stir well and set aside until required.

 Ingredients for the cauliflower paste mixed together in a glass bowl with a gold teaspoon.